taikedz/dockervisor/README.md

 	dockervisor build IMAGENAME .

-Running `latest` will still run the previously existing container, we must create a new container which becomes the new latest.
+Running `last` will still run the previously existing container, we must create a new container which becomes the new last.

 	dockervisor start new IMAGENAME